hatzfeld/certbot-local-dns/README.md

 ```
 If more complicated actions have to be done after the renewal of any certificates you will prefer to use an own script:
 ```
-39 5 * * 1 certbot renew --renew-hook '/etc/letsencrypt/post_renewal.sh'
+39 5 * * 1 certbot renew --renew-hook '/etc/letsencrypt/certbot-renew-hook.sh'
 ```
-You will find the stub of a script file post_renewal.sh in this project.
+You will find the stub of a script file certbot-renew-hook.sh.sh in this project.

 If you are an experienced user, you can change some renewal parameters by editing your domain file in /etc/letsencrypt/renewal.
 But be careful, since you may break the renewal process!